-So instead of an ultimate Paris to do list, here’s 15 things I learned on my trip to Paris that may help you with your future travel planning.
+So instead of an ultimate Paris to-do list, here are 15 things I learned on my trip to Paris that may help you with your future travel planning.
 Except number 15.
 That one was a mistake.

 1. How to check the hotel address

 Sometimes hotels like to have multiple locations.
-Checking your actual booking instead of Google means avoiding a late night tiki tour on three metro lines and a bus, instead of the one line it would have taken if you hadn’t gone to the wrong hotel location to begin with.
+Checking your actual booking instead of Google means avoiding a late-night tour on three metro lines and a bus instead of the one line it would have taken if you hadn’t gone to the wrong hotel location to begin with.
 Not just applicable to Paris!

 2. There can be lines even for churches

-The French Gothic architecture inside the Notre Dame is worth it whether you wait or not!
+Many of the top things to do in Paris have long queues, but it is possible to skip the line for some.
+The French Gothic architecture inside Notre Dame is worth it whether you wait or not!

 3. Paris is pretty big

-- Notre Dame Cathedral and what’s left of the love locks bridge
+- Notre Dame Cathedral and what was once the love locks bridge

 - The Louvre